Contents

 Taarab is the typical coastal music in East Africa, including Tanzania and Kenya.

-While in Tanzania best place to enjoy and dance to this kind of music is Zanzibar.
+Drums and dance accompany Taarab.
+In Tanzania, the best place to enjoy and dance to this kind of music is Zanzibar.

 9. Visit the Bagamoyo Arts and Crafts Market